 Note: The National Architectural Accrediting Board (NAAB) does not recognize and/or accredit Master of Architectural Studies degrees.

 Students can choose between two lecture course sequence options to complement their degree:

 NewSchool is at the forefront of research into the connection between neuroscience and architecture.
 Our research explores the power of architecture on the mind and how specific concepts in neuroscience might be applied to design.
 We are a charter member of the Design Health Consortium and a founding member of the American Institute of Architect’s Academy of Neuroscience for Architecture (ANFA).

 In this track, students develop a working knowledge of the brain and learn aspects of how it processes spatial cues.
 Studio work utilizes an evidence-based design approach, grounding architectural concepts in neuroscience.

-Track II: Healthy Urbanism: There is growing acknowledgment that the way cities and neighborhoods are designed directly impacts the health of residents, workers, and visitors.
-At the same time, many designers and planners fail to create healthy urban environments through a lack of understanding, experience, and training.
-The Healthy Urbanism track provides a grounding in the processes and design strategies that promote healthful cities.
+There is a growing acknowledgment that the way cities and neighborhoods are designed directly impacts the health of residents, workers, and visitors.
+At the same time, many designers and planners fail to create healthy urban environments through lack of understanding, experience, and training.
+This track provides students with a grounding in the processes and design strategies that promote healthful cities.